 Many (the majority) of Chicken and Rice Casserole recipes I’ve seen call for cooked rice and cooked chicken and blanched vegetables.
 What exactly is the point of making a casserole when you have to cook everything separately?
 Also….who’s gonna wash all those dishes?

 Needless to say, I went into the test kitchen and tried all different methods to make this work.
-What’s the trick to get perfectly cooked rice in the oven?
+What is the trick to getting perfectly cooked rice in the oven?
 Hot liquid and sealing.
 That is the trick.
 Rice only cooks when the liquid is brought to a boil and then there is little liquid evaporation during simmering on low.
 Basically, you want to steam it and you can only achieve that by adding boiling liquid in the first place and then sealing the ovenproof dish.

 My ovenproof dish is flat on top so I can take a baking sheet, flip it upside down and place it right on top of my dish and thus seal it (see video in the recipe card).
-If your dish is elevated at the handles I’m afraid you will have to use aluminum foil.
+If your dish has elevated handles I’m afraid you will have to use aluminum foil.
 Use a big piece and then tightly seal it all around to make sure no liquid evaporates.